Pinching Antenna Systems (PASS) for Cell-Free Communications: Introduction

+{Adopting other flexible antenna structures, works~\cite{11018493} and~\cite{10967080} integrate the cell-free architecture into fluid antenna systems and movable antenna systems.
+These approaches remain susceptible to LoS blockages, since adjusting antennas within a limited wavelength-scale movement region cannot reliably establish unobstructed LoS links.
+By contrast, PASS enables antenna repositioning over meter-scale waveguides, thereby providing substantially enhanced capability for blockage avoidance and channel reconstruction.
+Inspired by the concept of distributed antenna systems, work~\cite{11355743} investigates joint transmission strategies between a BS and pinching antennas to improve user performance.
+Nevertheless, the considered system only focuses on a single-user scenario and does not address the cooperative multi-user transmission and interference management issues faced by cell-free systems.}

-To the best of the authors’ knowledge, this work is the first to introduce the cell-free architecture into PASS assisted communication systems, aiming to mitigate the severe inter-cell interference inherent in such systems.
-The main contributions of this work are summarized as follows: \begin{itemize} \item The PASS assisted cell-free system is proposed for the first time.
-A sum rate maximization problem under BSs' power limitation and PAs' deployment requirement are proposed.
-The cell-free architecture is leveraged to mitigate the intensifying inter-cell interference that arises from the decreasing distance between antennas and users in PASS assisted cell-free systems. \item An alternating optimization (AO) algorithm is proposed to tackle the formulated non-convex optimization problem with weight minimum mean square error (WMMSE) method, penalty method, and element-wise optimization.
-Optimal closed-form solutions are obtained for optimization problems with respect to auxiliary variables. \item Simulation results verify the superiority of the proposed PASS assisted cell-free system over benchmark schemes, and further reveal the performance benefits brought by increasing the number of PAs per waveguide and by the PASS cell-free architecture in supporting increased user number. \end{itemize}
+Motivated by these observations, {this work introduces a cell-free architecture into PASS assisted communication systems.
+The main contributions of this work are summarized as follows:} \begin{itemize} \item {A PASS assisted cell-free system is proposed, where the cell-free architecture is leveraged to mitigate the intensifying inter-cell interference that arises from the decreasing distance between antennas and users in PASS assisted communications.} A sum rate maximization problem is formulated under the BS power constraint and PA deployment requirement to jointly optimize the digital beamforming and PA deployment, i.e., the pinching beamforming. \item The proposed sum rate maximization problem is converted into an equivalent problem of minimizing a weighted mean square error using the weight minimum mean square error (WMMSE) method.
+Then, an alternating optimization (AO) algorithm is proposed to tackle the reformulated problem with penalty method and element-wise optimization.
+Semi-closed solutions for beamforming design can be obtained with the proposed algorithm. \item Simulation results verify the superiority of the proposed PASS assisted cell-free system over benchmark schemes, and further reveal the performance benefits brought by increasing the number of PAs per waveguide and by the PASS cell-free architecture in supporting increased user number. \end{itemize}